 Mary Massery, PT, DPT, DSc

+Dr. Massery received her BS in Physical Therapy from Northwestern University in 1977, her DPT from the University of the Pacific in 2004, and her DSc from Rocky Mountain University in 2011.
 Her publications and interests focus on linking motor behaviors to breathing and/or postural mechanics in both pediatric and adult patient populations.
-Dr. Massery has been invited to give over 800 professional presentations in 49 US states, 9 Canadian provinces, and 13 countries worldwide.
+Dr. Massery has been invited to give over 900 professional presentations in all 50 US states and 18 countries worldwide.

-- the International Seating Symposium in Vancouver
+- The International Seating Symposium in Vancouver, Canada

-Mary sees patients on a limited basis at two suburban Chicago clinics.
+Mary sees patients on a limited basis at two Chicago suburban clinics.
 She encourages the patient’s primary therapists to attend the consultation to promote better carry-over at home.